Andy79881/Shorty_AVR_DD/README.md

 ## Design origin and adoptions

 This is a fork of the original version from kripton2035.
 The new development aim to meet my own requirements and needs.
-- Use of Seeeduino Xiao (SAMD21G18) instead of Arduino Nano / Pro Mini with Atmega328P, which provides:
+- Use of AVR DD series (AVR32DD20) instead of Arduino Nano / Pro Mini with Atmega328P, which provides:
-  - powerful ARM Cortex-M0+ core
+  - powerful AVR core with HW multiplier
   - more advanced peripherals,
-  - more memory (256kB Flash, 32kB SRAM),
+  - memory (32kB Flash, 4kB SRAM),
-  - higher clock speed (up to 48 MHz),
+  - higher clock speed (up to 24 MHz),
   - low power consumption,
-  - Low voltage supply operation (SAM D21: 1.62 V - 3.63 V)
+  - Low voltage supply operation (1.8 V - 5.5 V)
 - Update of hardware:
-   - A fully integrated differential amplifier with gain 50 used.
-Pro: matched internal resistor network for higher accuracy
+   - Another Zero-drift OPamp used (AD8551) due to lack of availbility of the original one, 0.1% resistors used
-   - 3.3V supply only for all components, since SAMD21G18 has no 5V tolerant inputs
+   - 3.3V supply only for all components,
    - re-evaluated equation to calcuate Rx from ADC data (thanks to kripton2035 for his support!)

 # Original idea links